ryanjbaxter/spring-cloud-k8s-demo/README.md

 # Building The Containers

 Each project contains a Dockerfile that will create a container for the app.
-You can do this easily by running `mvn clean package -Pdocker`.
+You can do this easily by running `./mvn clean package -Pdocker`.

 **NOTE** You should edit the parent POM file and change the value of `docker.image.prefix` to your own prefix.